 Special Education (1-6), MS

 Currently, I am a Graduate Assistant at The Thomas Reynolds Center.
-This is an extremely exciting opportunity considering I will have my own classroom and students.
+This is an extremely exciting opportunity considering I have my own classroom and students.
 READ MORE

 For more information, contact Lisa Waterrose, Director of the Thomas Reynolds Center for Special Education and Graduate Advisor at Lwaterro@daemen.edu